Palampur Municipal Corporation

 Palampur Municipal Corporation (PMC) is the municipal corporation of Palampur District Kangra in Himachal Pradesh, and is the chief nodal agency for the administration of the city.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Palampur Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Palampur Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History and administration

 Palampur Municipal Corporation was formed in 2020 to improve the infrastructure of the town as per the needs of local population.

 Palampur Municipal Corporation has been categorised into 15 wards and each ward is headed by councillor for which elections are held every 5 years.

-Palampur Municipal Corporation is governed by mayor Punam Bali and administered by Municipal Commissioner Bikram Mahajan.
+Palampur Municipal Corporation is governed by Mayor Radha Sood and administered by Municipal Commissioner Netra Meti, IAS.